-This Mission Hills landmark has been serving some of the best Mexican food in town for over 70 years now.
+This Mission Hills landmark has been serving some of the best Mexican food in San Diego for over 80 years now.
 El Indio is known for its taquitos, which many say they invented.
 These crispy rolled tacos come in several flavors, including beef, chicken, and potato topped with guacamole and cheese.
 They have plenty of other delicious dishes to try, like burritos, chimichangas, enchiladas, tamales, and quesadillas!

 If you’re looking for some excellent margaritas to pair with your food, then your best bet is to head over to Café Coyote in Old Town.
 This popular San Diego spot serves giant, freshly-made margaritas alongside overflowing plates of burritos, tacos, and other incredible Mexican antojitos.
 Café Coyote offers more than 20 different margaritas, including spicy watermelon, pineapple-chipotle, and a Chamoy sauce one in a Tajin Rim Glass topped with a Tamarind Chile Treat.

 4. Puesto Mexican Bar & Kitchen

 Puesto Mexican Bar & Kitchen serves up some of the best Mexican food in the city.
 We love their delectable mango shrimp ceviche, which we recommend you eat on their beautiful outdoor patio.
 Their artisanal blue corn tortillas are fantastic and really elevate their tacos.
 You also have to have one of their refreshing Agua Frescas.